 Part 2: White Card

-Upon successful completion, students will be issued with a nationally recognised Statement of Attainment in the following unit:
+Upon successful completion, students will be issued with a nationally recognised Statement of Attainment for the following unit:

 - CPCCWHS1001 Prepare to work safely in the construction industry